heri/studiozenkai/content/post/journee-de-la-harpe.md

 ![Focused competitor from far away](/images/harp_IMG_4332.jpeg "Seven minutes to justify years of work")

-Nearby, parents — logistics managers, cheerleaders, financial backers and more.
+Nearby, parents: logistics managers, cheerleaders, financial backers and more.
 All of those years of quiet grind for a five-minute performance.

 ![Parents, the invisible scaffolding](/images/harp_IMG_4336.jpeg "The other side of the stage light")